Downsizing Scams: Effortless Tips to Stay Safe

 - “I only use the payment method listed here.”

-- “I have decided not to sell this item.”
+- “I’ve decided not to sell this item.”

 Save everything